volitank/nala/docs/nala.8.md

 	**history clear [id]** will remove the transaction from the history.
 Alternatively you can use "all" for the ID which will remove the entire history

+	*\--installed* prints the names of packages explicitly installed with Nala.

 # OPTIONS
 **\--help**
 : >*\--help* will print out a help message for each subcommand. **nala install** *\--help* is a different message than **nala update** *\--help*.